 2. For video files (some themes allow self-hosted videos, some don’t) – you can always use embeds to save up space and keep a good loading speed for your site.

 3. To get started with SEO, as this is probably one of the main reasons you’ve decided to move to WordPress in the first place – start with the Yoast SEO plugin.
-If you plan to dive deeper into this topic, download our SEO guide for Photographers.

 A few more important if not crucial aspects that you need to cover and get plugins for, are: Cache, Security, Backup, Spam protection, etc. Here you will find the full list of plugins we recommend.